footworkjs/footwork/README.md

 # build whats necessary for the unit tests, and run them (coverage report output in build/coverage)
 gulp tests

-# watch for changes in the source code/tests and automatically rebuild whats necessary for unit tests + run tests
+# watch for changes in the source code/tests and automatically rebuild whats necessary + run tests
 gulp watch

 # watch for changes in the source code/tests and automatically rebuild everything + run tests